iotaledger/iota.go/README.md

 // how many milestones back to start the random walk from const depth = 3

-// can be 90 trytes long (with checksum) const recipientAddress = "BBBB....."
+// must be 90 trytes long (with checksum) const recipientAddress = "BBBB....."

 func main() {